dimajix/flowman/docs/spec/relation/empty.md

-# Null Relation
+# Empty Relation

-A `null` relation is a dummy relation, which can be used either for creating empty data (but with a schema) during read operations or for throwing away records in write operations.
+A `empty` relation is a dummy relation, which can be used either for creating empty data (but with a schema) during read operations or for throwing away records in write operations.